Purpose

 Intervention Model Description

-Wait list control trial in which 100 patients will be randomized to receive either 6-months of digital coaching immediately followed by 6-months of monitoring or 6-months of monitoring followed by 6-months of digital health coaching.
+Wait list control trial in which up to 625 patients will be randomized to receive either 6-months of digital coaching immediately followed by 6-months of monitoring or 6-months of monitoring followed by 6-months of digital health coaching.
 All participants will receive 12 months of patient reported outcomes collection and activity tracking via wrist-worn devices, as well as microbiome collection at baseline and month 6 only.

 Primary Purpose